qgis/QGIS-Documentation/docs/gentle_gis_introduction/introducing_gis.rst

 paper map legend, the map legend or 'layers list' in the GIS Application provides a way to re-order, hide, show and group layers.
 Changing the layer order is done by clicking on a layer in the legend, holding the mouse button down and then dragging the layer to a new position.
-In figures :numref:`figure_map_legend_before` and :numref:`figure_map_legend_after` the map legend is shown as the area to the left of the GIS Application window.
+In :numref:`figure_map_legend_before` and :numref:`figure_map_legend_after`, the map legend is shown as the area to the left of the GIS Application window.
 By changing the layer order, the way that layers are drawn can be adjusted --- in this case so that rivers are drawn below the roads instead of over them.